ericvrp/node-swr/README.md

 # node-swr
-Serverside caching using stable-while-revalidate and async data fetching
+Serverside caching using stale-while-revalidate and async data fetching